-- 12.1 Meetings of the Committee may be held by electronic means, without any number of the members participating in the meeting being together at the same place. - 12.2 Where a meeting is to be conducted by electronic means, the notice under standing order 4.2 must include the arrangements for members to access the meeting. - 12.3 At a meeting held by electronic means, members must be able: - 12.3.1 to hear and be heard by (and, where practicable, to see and be seen by) the other participating members and any person invited to participate in the meeting; and - 12.3.2 to be heard by (and, where practicable, seen by) any members of the public or the press attending the meeting. - 12.4 At a meeting held by electronic means, the Chair is to determine the method by which votes are to be cast and standing order 9.1 does not apply. - 12.5 Where practicable, the Committee must make arrangements (such as by telephone or video conference or live webcast or streaming) for the public and press to be able to attend remotely a meeting held by electronic means.
+- 12.1 Meetings of the Committer (or a Panel) may be held by electronic means, without any number of the members participating in the meeting being together at the same place. - 12.2 Where a meeting is to be conducted by electronic means, the notice under Standing Order 4.2 must include the arrangements for members to access the meeting. - 12.3 At a meeting held by electronic means, members must be able: - a) to hear and be heard by (and, where practicable, to see and be seen by) the other participating members and any person invited to participate in the meeting; and - b) to be heard by (and, where practicable, seen by) any members of the public or the press attending the meeting. - 12.4 At a meeting held by electronic means, the Chair is to determine the method by which votes are to be cast and Standing Order 9.1 does not apply. - 12.5 Where practicable, the Committee must make arrangements (such as by telephone or video conference or live webcast or streaming) for the public and press to be able to attend remotely a meeting held by electronic means.